kkkforever1/material-dialogs/README.md

 to note:

 1. There is no longer a separate `Builder` class, it's all-in-one.
+2. All classes exist in the `core` module, the other extension dependencies take advantage of Kotlin extensions to add functionality to it.
-2. The use of the neutral button is deprecated to discourage use, see the [newer Material guidelines](https://material.io/design/components/dialogs.html#actions).
+3. The use of the neutral button is deprecated to discourage use, see the [newer Material guidelines](https://material.io/design/components/dialogs.html#actions).
-3. There is no longer a progress dialog included in library, since they are discouraged by Google, and discouraged by me.
+4. There is no longer a progress dialog included in library, since they are discouraged by Google, and discouraged by me.
 You should prefer a non-blocking inline progress indicator.
-4. No dynamic color support, your dialogs will match your app theme. *I will be making sure [Aesthetic](https://github.com/afollestad/aesthetic) works correctly with this library if you really need dynamic theming.*
+5. No dynamic color support, your dialogs will match your app theme. *I will be making sure [Aesthetic](https://github.com/afollestad/aesthetic) works correctly with this library if you really need dynamic theming.*
-5. Other things will probably be added here.
+6. Other things will probably be added here.

 ## Getting Started